 How to Highlight Row If Cell Is Not Blank

-Here, we have an Employee Dataset containing employees’ names, departments, designations, hiring dates, and annual salaries.
-In this dataset, we will highlight the rows depending on various conditions like no cell is blank along the row, or the first cell is non-blank but some other cell is blank along the row, a specific cell containing specific values, and so on.
+We have an Employee Dataset containing employee names, departments, designations, hiring dates, and annual salaries.
+In this dataset, we will highlight the rows depending on various conditions related to blank cells existing (or not existing) in rows or columns.

 Employee Dataset